Tuesday, April 27, 2021

 A common question and this is really too much to even try and answer, but I will leave you with some simple advice.

-• there's nothing wrong with using plain old 1/4watt metal film resistors for just about everything - cheap and plentiful
+• there's nothing wrong with using plain old 1/4watt metal film resistors - cheap and plentiful

 • check the physical dimensions of capacitors before buying them, as you might mistakenly buy huge ones that don't fit (really large voltage can be a giveaway for this, especially for electrolytics)